Ceramic Dictionary

 es: MOLINO

-Mill: Machines to grind and mix different products.
+Mill: Machine to grind and mix different products.
 They work with electricity and there is a large variety, all of which have special names.
 Under each heading there is more information

-Ball mill: for grinding glazes and materials for colors.
+Ball Mill: for grinding glazes and materials for colors.
+Read more about: Ball Mill

-Pug mill: is a machine to mix and extrude clays, it is a mechanical way of kneading and wedging.
+Plug mill: is a machine to mix and extrude clays, it is a mechanical way of kneading and wedging.
+Read more about: Plug mill / Extruder

 ca: MOCA